 Contempt

-Contempt is a legal term that refers to a refusal to obey a legal order, mandate or decree that has been entered by a judge.
-Oftentimes, this may be a refusal to comply with a judge’s ruling at trial, i.e., to not bring up certain irrelevant facts, or refusal to pay child support payments.
+Contempt is a legal concept that denotes the refusal to follow a legal order, mandate, or decree issued by a judge.
+This situation can often involve defying a judge’s ruling during a trial, such but not limited to, disregarding instructions not to introduce irrelevant facts, or failing to make required child support payments.

 Enforcement